aldhosutra/manjaro-shutdown-fix/README.md

 ## Credits

-Instruction and Source File are come from:
+Inspiration and Source File are come from:

 [This Youtube Vide](https://www.youtube.com/watch?v=dLUCk9JOORA)